We have audited the accompanying standalone financial statements

 companies, firms or other parties covered in the register maintained

-register maintained under Section 301 of the Companies Act 1956.The
+under Section 189 of the Act.

 iv.
 In our opinion and according to the information and explanations

-given to us, considering the size of the Company and nature of business
+given to us, considering the size of the company and nature of business

-of various divisions of the Company with regard to purchase of
+of various divisions of the company with regard to purchase of

 inventory and fixed assets and with regard to sale of goods and